 - Agency: Contact the Beamer team

 - Personal executive

-We hope that this Beamer Review has shed light onto what Beamer is capable of, and that you feel confident in using Beamer for your own website, blog, ecommerce store or app.
+We hope that this Beamer Review has shed light on what Beamer is capable of and that you feel confident in using Beamer for your own website, blog, ecommerce store, or app.
 Whether you just want a simple on-site newsfeed or a more interactive channel that your visitors can use to interact more with what your website has to offer, this Beamer Review should make it clear that you can tailor Beamer’s features to your brand’s own needs and applications.